jshinobiii/jshinobiii/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity/cloud, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst, or a Jr Cloud security engineer.
+My journey in computer science has ignited a passion for cybersecurity and cloud technologies.
+I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or as a Junior Cloud Security Engineer.

 ## Skills